Writers should avoid the passive voice and tools like Grammarly, ProWritingAid and others can help you do just that. We explain how.

 Like many tools, WhiteSmoke highlights grammatical errors with color-coded messages that help you spot the type of mistake you made.
 For instance, the app highlights spelling mistakes in red while writing style issues have a different color.
 However, the app lacks many of Grammarly and ProWritingAid’s reports.

 With Ginger’s Sentence Rephraser tool, you can find passive voice construction and get suggestions on how to rewrite it to make the subject the doer of the action.
 Ginger offers desktop and browser extensions to help improve the quality of your writing automatically.
-However, it is not a free tool.
+However, it’s not free.

-Ginger is also difficult to use and lacks many of the features that ProWritingAid and Grammarly posses.
-Read our Ginger review.
+Ginger is also difficult to use and lacks many of the features that ProWritingAid and Grammarly possess.

 Why You Can Trust Us